nelknet/Nelknet.LibSQL/README.md

 - **Authorization callbacks** (`sqlite3_set_authorizer`)
 - **Progress handlers** (`sqlite3_progress_handler`)

-Additionally, libSQL has some behavioral differences from SQLite:
-- **Multi-statement commands**: Only the first statement is executed when multiple statements are provided in a single command
-- **Views and triggers**: Fully supported (despite initial documentation suggesting otherwise)

-This design philosophy is consistent across all official libSQL clients - even the Python client, which has direct access to sqlite3* handles, explicitly marks these features as "Unimplemented".
-The focus is on providing reliable, distributed database functionality rather than being a complete SQLite replacement.

 If you need these advanced SQLite features, consider using Microsoft.Data.Sqlite or System.Data.SQLite instead.

 ### ADO.NET Implementation